unlight/asmt-javascript-questions/README.md

 - How do you keep yourself up-to-date?
 - What FED technologies do you consider that will be very popular in the nearest future.
 How do you exploit and promote them?
 - Self-development - ways, techniques, practices, etc.
-- What motivates you to be a senior software engineer?
-(What is your goal to become a senior software engineer?)
-(What motivates you to get the next level?)
-  - What does it mean to be a Senior Specialist?
-Please explain new challenges and responsibilities.
-  - What is the difference between L2 and L3 engineer?
-- What challenges or big goals would you like set for yourself being Cheif Software Engineer.
 - What concrete problems have you faced so far?
 Mention a few examples.
 - What would you do if you can’t find the solution?
 - Please describe your problem solving skill a bit more.
 What do you exactly do if you face a problem?